DochertyDev/Gemini-CLI-Custom-Commands/README.md

 ### Build

 - `/build:dockerize` - Generates a Dockerfile and docker-compose.yml for the project.
-- `/build:implement` - Creates a plan and implements based on PRD, UIDD, and SRSD.
+- `/build:implement` - Executes the implementation plan.

 ### Design

+- `/design:plan` - Creates an implementation plan based on the PRD, UIDD, and SRSD.
 - `/design:PRD` - Creates a Product Requirements Document.
 - `/design:SRSD` - Creates a Software Requirements Specification Document.
 - `/design:UIDD` - Creates a User Interface Design Document.